Review of the Smoke Control Area in the Borough

 A smoke control area is an area of land declared under an order to be smoke free.
 This means that only authorised fuels can be burnt on fireplaces within the smoke control area.

-It does not cover bonfires, barbeques or chimineas.
-These are permitted but must not cause a statutory nuisance.
+A Smoke Control Area does not cover bonfires, barbeques or chimineas.
+These are permitted but must not cause a nuisance to neighbours or people in the locality.
 For further information relating to statutory nuisance powers please click here.

 Within the borough of Oadby and Wigston there is one declared Smoke Control Area.
 It is located in Oadby and came into force on the 1 October 1974.
 The area of land covered by the order and a list of the streets and the numbers of houses can be seen in the related documents below.

 The reason for the review

 The current Smoke Control Area is not fit for purpose.
 The area controlled has changed in character since 1974 and the producers of smoke listed in the ordr have made changes to their processes or have moved away and therefor the order is unenforeable in part.